asreview/asreview/README.md

 Include [1] or exclude [0]:
 ```

-This command (`asr oracle`) runs the software in oracle mode on the
+This command (`asreview oracle`) runs the software in oracle mode on the
 `YOUR_DATA.csv` dataset.
 Passing `prior_included` signifies the paper IDs
 that should definitely be included, while `prior_excluded` are IDs of papers
 that are definitely excluded.
 The higher the number of included/excluded papers,